filipsnastins/tomodachi-testcontainers/docs/troubleshooting.md

 # Troubleshooting

+This section describes common errors you might encounter working with Testcontainers in the Python environment.

+---

 Error on running tests with pytest: `ScopeMismatch: You tried to access the function scoped fixture event_loop with a session scoped request object, involved factories.`

 : **Problem:** the error occurs when you're using asynchronous fixtures with a scope higher than `function`,